 Discover how to mix watercolours without the stress and disappointment of muddiness!
-It really is easy once you know a few little details such as it's mixing transparent and opaque colours that cause this.
-These workshops are small groups of up to 6.
+It really is easy once you know a few little details such as mixing transparent and opaque colours causes this.
+These workshops are small groups of up to 4, ensuring individual attention for every artist.

 - how to tell whether a colour is transparent or opaque